Location: Hawaii, Guatemala

 Airport pickup can be arranged for an extra £200 GBP.
 This includes 2 nights accommodation at a hotel and all transport costs.
 This is highly recommended if it is your first time in Central America, and/or if you do not speak Spanish.

 What’s not included:

-Airport pickup, flights, insurance, visas (if applicable) and vaccinations.
+Airport pickup (unless opted for), flights, insurance, visas (if applicable) and vaccinations.
 Full assistance will be provided in getting all these arranged if you choose our Premium Support.